ml-archive/readme/Documentation/how-to-upload-files.md

 ## Serving files

+### Public files

-Every file uploaded to S3 should be served using a CDN.
+Every `public` file uploaded to S3 should be served using a CDN.
 The CDN will allow frontends to do cropping and resizing using query parameters.

+Either backend can move the files into the project S3 with CDN, or a new CDN can be setup for the bucket (eg: imgix)

+### Private files

+It's important `private` files are never public or cached on CDNs.
+We have few approaches to this

+1) NStack, if the files needs auth or password protection.
+This could be a very simple solution
+2) Private S3 bucket and files are server by backend.
+There is features to stream files from S3 as a response

 ## Processing files